seppzer0/zero_kernel/README.md

 **It is highly recommended to use `docker` option to run this tool.** For that you need Docker Engine or Docker Desktop, depending on your OS.

 > [!WARNING]
-> Because of how *specific* Linux kernel source is, building it on Windows even with Docker might be challenging.
+> Because of how *specific* Linux kernel source is, building it on Windows even with Docker (using WSL2 back-end) might be [challenging](https://stackoverflow.com/questions/76754956/how-to-clone-the-linux-kernel-repository-to-my-machine-i-keep-geting-errors).

 To run this tool in a `local` environment, you will need: